starwels/task-manager-api/README.md

   -Rails 5.1+ as API
   -TDD

-Test framework and gems to help:
+Test framework and gems for help:
   -RSpec
   -Factory Girl
   -Faker